-- 1. Turn off the controller.

-- 2. Turn off or unplug power to the controller.

-- 3. Remove the junction box cover.
+- 1. Turn off the controller. - 2.
+Turn off or unplug power to the controller. - 3.
+Remove the junction box cover from the top junction box.

 WARNING: To maintain the explosion proof classification of the multi-point detector, a conduit seal must be used within 18 inches of the junction box conduit hub used for wiring to the controller.